Murder of Daniel Brophy: Trial and conviction of Crampton-Brophy

 Nancy Crampton-Brophy was convicted of second degree murder on May 25, 2022.
 She received a sentence of life imprisonment on June 14, 2022.

 Media depictions

-In 2023, Lifetime filmed an adaption of the Murder of Daniel Brophy called How to Murder Your Husband: The Nancy Brophy Story.
+In 2023, Lifetime filmed an adaptation of the murder of Daniel Brophy called How to Murder Your Husband: The Nancy Brophy Story.
 The film stars Cybill Shepherd as Nancy Brophy and Steve Guttenberg as Daniel Brophy.

 In January 2023, the case was covered by the A&E series Taking the Stand.

+In May 2024, Wondery started a 6-episode podcast called Happily Never After: Dan and Nancy.

+In Novmember 2025, the Oxygen series "Killer Grannies" began with the episode "Granny's Fatal Fantasy," which recounts Daniel Brophy's murder by his wife.